AlexMussell/alexmussell.github.io/_posts/2020-03-12-flask-react-scss.markdown

 * [autoprefixer](https://github.com/postcss/autoprefixer): PostCSS plugin that adds vendor prefixes depending on host browser.
 * [postcss-clean](https://www.npmjs.com/package/postcss-clean): PostCSS plugin CSS minifier that uses [clean-css](https://github.com/jakubpawlowicz/clean-css).

+## React
+A brief word on the React installation, we have Flask router routing from our webserver to our application landing pages at `index.html`, once the client is at the application, the routing will be handled via [Reacts routing](https://reacttraining.com/react-router/) components.
+These routes can be found in `application/static/js/routes.js`

+That's all for today!
+As I said in the prelude, please submit any issues through Github and I will get round to fixing them.
+Hopefully this helps you out!